Robert Colbert: Post-Warner Bros.

-Throughout the early 1960s Colbert guest starred in a variety of popular television series including a trip back to Warners to appear in a 1964 episode of 77 Sunset Strip.
-He was also cast as Andy Carter, a pioneer who retrieves for sale cast-off items from wagon trains in the 1964 episode, "A Bargain Is for Keeping", on the syndicated television anthology series titled Death Valley Days hosted by future President Ronald Reagan.
-Colbert made an unsuccessful 1964 television pilot for MGM Television playing the title role of The Mayor.
-In 1965, he made two guest appearances on Perry Mason as Deputy District Attorney Snell; first in "The Case of the Grinning Gorilla", then in "The Case of the Hasty Honeymooner".
+Throughout the early 1960s Colbert guest-starred in a variety of popular television series including a trip back to Warner Bros. to appear in a 1964 episode of 77 Sunset Strip.
+He was also cast as Andy Carter, a pioneer who retrieves for sale cast-off items from wagon trains in the 1964 episode "A Bargain Is for Keeping" of the syndicated television anthology series Death Valley Days (hosted by future President Ronald Reagan).
+Colbert made an unsuccessful 1964 television pilot for MGM Television playing the title role of the Mayor.
+In 1965, he made two guest appearances on Perry Mason as Deputy District Attorney Snell—first in "The Case of the Grinning Gorilla", then in "The Case of the Hasty Honeymooner".

 That same year, Colbert guest-starred in an episode of Bonanza, "The Meredith Smith", in which he appeared dressed almost exactly as he had as Brent Maverick only in full color with a bright blue hatband.
 In the episode he portrays a man called Ace Jones, who claims to be Meredith Smith, the heir of a large estate.

 Colbert's agent arranged a meeting with Irwin Allen.
-In 1966–1967, Colbert played the part of Doug Phillips in thirty episodes of the Irwin Allen science fiction ABC series, The Time Tunnel, the second lead in a show about two time travelers.
+In 1966–1967, Colbert played the part of Doug Phillips in thirty episodes of the Irwin Allen science fiction ABC series The Time Tunnel, the second lead in a show about two time travelers.
 James Darren and Lee Meriwether starred with Colbert.
-Historical events like the Alamo, the Titanic, Krakatoa, and Custer's last stand were fictionalized.
-Colbert later starred in a 1970 unsuccessful television pilot for Allen entitled City Beneath the Sea that was shown as a television movie.
+Historical events like the Alamo, the sinking of the Titanic, the volcanic eruption on Krakatoa, and Custer's Last Stand were fictionalized.
+Colbert later starred in an unsuccessful 1970 television pilot for Allen entitled City Beneath the Sea that was shown as a made-for-TV movie.